-Functionalities of the project include a LiDAR Inertial Odometry (LIO) automatic vehicle location and fleet management system; IBISplus planning and scheduling program for route and on-board computers; GPS-based location; voice timetables; the Trapeze SOAP route path interface and data communication via GSM/GPRS.
-For for ticket validation and distance-based fare and passenger information, a Web Display Feed ticketing; support for the on-board CCTV system; featuring real-time communication with signs and a mobile phone timetable enquiry system The infrastructure for these additional stages is at the bus stops was installed, and real-time passenger information for all bus stops via location and control; real-time passenger The MyCiTi project continues to advance internet enquiry were enabled.
-Data supply is information; video monitoring, and emergency
+Functionalities of the project include a LiDAR Inertial Odometry (LIO) automatic vehicle location and fleet management system; IBISplus on-board computers; GPS-based location; voice and data communication via GSM/GPRS.
+For passenger information, a Web Display Feed featuring real-time communication with signs at the bus stops was installed, and real-time passenger information for all bus stops via internet enquiry were enabled.
+Data supply is supported via LIO-Data, while the transfer of video data from CCTV cameras and uploading software and data into vehicles occurs via Wi-Fi.